-9. There are 11 schemes within this portfolio; ten of the schemes in delivery are rated green, indicating that the project is reporting to plan, and one is rated amber indicating that there is an issue but that it could be dealt with by the project manager or project delivery team.
-An update on the progress of the scheme not rated green is detailed in the table below:
+9. There are 11 schemes within this portfolio; ten of the schemes in delivery are rated green, indicating that the schemes are progressing as planned, and one is rated amber indicating that there is an issue but that it could be dealt with by the project manager or project delivery team.
+An update on the progress of the scheme not rated green is detailed in the table below.